 Notes

 Note 1: I love the flavor of toasted pecans on this cheese ball, plus toasting keeps the pecans from going soft as quickly.
-I recommend either purchasing roasted pecans or toasting them yourself before starting.To toast, pour the un-chopped pecan halves into an even layer in a small, dry pan over medium heat; stir them around a bit until they are fragrant and toasted to your liking.
-Watch the pecans carefully, they can go from perfectly cooked to burnt in an instant!
+I recommend either purchasing roasted pecans or toasting them yourself before starting.Toast un-chopped pecan halves in an even layer in a dry pan over medium heat; stir them around a bit until they are fragrant and toasted to your liking.
+Watch closely to avoid burning.
 I like to remove them as soon as they begin to smell fragrant.
-Allow to cool completely before chopping.
-The smaller the pecan pieces, the easier they adhere to the cheese ball and the more enjoyable the appetizer is to eat.Storage: Store any leftovers, tightly covered, for up to 1 week in the fridge.
-Cheese Ball shouldn't stand at room temperature for more than 2 hours because of all the dairy in it.
+Let cool completely before chopping, and smaller pieces stick better to the cheese ball and enhance texture.Storage: Store any leftovers, tightly covered, for up to 1 week in the fridge.
+Cheese Ball shouldn’t stand at room temperature for more than 2 hours because of all the dairy in it.